Book 2, Chap. 2a: Money as Part of the General Stock of Society (the Cost of Maintaining the National Capital)

 - The same exchanges may be made.

-- The same quantity of goods worth £100,000 may be circulated through his promissory notes, as when it was circulated by solely by gold and silver money.
+- The same amount of goods worth £100,000 may be circulated through his promissory notes, as when it was circulated by solely by gold and silver money.

-- £80,000 of gold and silver can be spared from the circulation of the country.
+- £80,000 of gold and silver can be spared from the country’s circulation.

 - If these operations were carried on by many different banks, the whole circulation may be conducted with 1/5 of the gold and silver previously needed.

-30 Let us suppose, that the whole circulating money of a country amounted to £1 million.
+30 Let us suppose, that a country’s whole circulating money was £1 million.

-- £1 million was sufficient for circulating the whole national annual produce.
+- £1 million was enough to circulate the whole national annual produce.

-- Different banks then issued promissory notes, payable to the bearer, for £1 million.
+- Different banks then issued promissory notes for £1 million.

 - They reserved £200,000 in gold and silver for answering occasional demands.